VKev/OpenGL-Simple-3D-GameEngine/README.md

 # OpenGL-Simple-Game
-A game made with OpenCL
+A simple 3D game made with OpenCL